JayaAnim/kdbe/README.md

 - `v68`:
   - Removes `MEDIA_URL` from `django.settings`.
 This was always being overwritten by the storage backend.
+  - Changes the `django.utils.send_email` function to inject remaining kwargs into the constructor of the `EmailMultiAlternatives` object.
+This function signature has been modified so that `attachment_list` has been removed, and can now be passed as the kwarg, `attachments`.
+  - Allows Django `ListView` and `DetailView` to be passed `object_list` and `object`, respectively, as kwargs.
+This is meant for use in partials.
+  - Django template names which are derived from the class name now include the entire module path, including "views".
+  - Adds the Bootstrap4 `table-responsive` class to `django.views.TableView`.
 - `v67`:
   - Simple "Login Link" authentication with Django.
 This is not ready for production use.
 - `v66`: